Factorizations of cycles and multi-noded rooted trees: Characterization of factorization graphs

 \section{Characterization of factorization graphs}

-In this section, we will give a proposition (Proposition \ref{prop:bijgraph}) to characterize properties of graphs in $\cG_S^*(d,r, \tau; e_1, \dots, e_{r-1})$, which will be used to construct bijections between factorization graphs and multi-noded rooted trees.
+In this section, we will give a proposition (Proposition \ref{prop:bijgraph}) to characterize properties of graphs in $\cG_S^*(d,r, \tau; e_1, \dots, e_{r-1})$, which will be used to prove Theorem \ref{thm:bijg2t} in the next section.
 We first give definitions that are useful for the statement of the proposition.

 \begin{defn} Suppose $S' \subseteq S$ and $\gamma$ is a cycle in $S_d.$ Let $G$ be an $S'$-$\supp(\gamma)$ bipartite tree.

 Suppose $s \in S'.$ We say $s$ has the {\it consecutive partition property (or CPP) on $(G,\gamma)$} if after we remove $s$ and all its incident edges from $G$, the sets of $[d]$-vertices of the subtrees we obtain partition the circle $\C_\gamma$ into consecutive pieces.